-• Increase SNAP: Increase Supplemental Nutrition Assistance Program (SNAP) benefits by 15 percent, with an additional 20 percent bump for families with children, and increase the minimum SNAP benefit from \$16 to \$30 a month.
-The poorest families already receive the maximum amount so it is essential to increase benefit levels for those families with little or no income.
-In addition, waive SNAP work requirements for college students.

-- Extend Pandemic EBT Transfers: Extend the Pandemic-Emergency Benefit Transfers through the summer and permit additional distribution sites. - Increase WIC Funding and Access: Increase the amount of the Special Supplemental Nutrition Program for Women, Infants and Children (WIC) program's Cash Value Benefit as well as increase access to the program through raising the eligibility age for children up to age 6, increase postpartum eligibility for up to two years, and extend infant and child certification for two years.
+- Increase SNAP: Increase the SNAP maximum benefit by 15 percent, with an additional 20 percent bump for families with children, and increase the minimum SNAP benefit from \$16 to \$30 a month.
+The poorest families already receive the maximum amount and so it is essential to increase benefit levels for these families with little or no income.
+In addition, SNAP work requirements must be waived for college students. - Extend Pandemic Emergency Benefit Transfers (Pandemic EBT) Transfers: Extend Pandemic EBT Transfers through school year 2020-2021 and permit additional distribution sites. - Increase the Women, Infants, and Children Program (WIC) Funding and Access: Extend USDA waiver authority through September 2021, which allows WIC providers to conduct remote appointments, certify new participants and issue benefits remotely, and expand the allowable brands and package sizes of WIC-approved food items for the duration of the public health emergency.
+We would also like to see an increase to the amount of the WIC program's Cash Value Benefit as well as increase access to the program through raising the eligibility age for children up to age 6, increase postpartum eligibility for up to two years, and extend infant and child certification for two years.

-Child and Youth Homelessness
+Preventing and Addressing Child and Youth Homelessness

-Child and youth homelessness continues to skyrocket in the United States, with 1.5 million students identified as homeless by the U.S. Department of Education in the 2017-2018 school year, a 10 percent increase from the previous year.
-The coronavirus outbreak only serves to exacerbate this problem, both by putting additional children and youth at risk of homelessness, and by increasing threats to the safety and well-being of children and youth currently experiencing homelessness in doubled-up situations, motels, shelters, and on the street.
-We call on Congress to:
+Child and youth homelessness continues to skyrocket in the U.S., with 1.5 million students identified as homeless by the U.S. Department of Education in the 2017-2018 school year, a 10 percent increase from the previous year.
+The COVID-19 pandemic only serves to exacerbate this problem, both by putting additional children and youth at risk of homelessness, and also by increasing threats to the safety and well-being of children and youth currently experiencing homelessness in doubled-up situations, motels, shelters, or on the street.